 The Bible has been given for the instruction and guidance of the world in the way of salvation.
 It teaches the religion of Jesus Christ and sets forth the organization of his church.
 It clearly teaches one faith, one way, one church.
 But has the world understood?
 Have men held to the one faith?
 Have they preserved the integrity of the one church?
-A score of creeds, and a hundred churches answer "NO." Then why all this difference, confusion, and division?
-The answer can only be that men have not understood; or, if having understood, they are unwilling to do according to that which is written.
+A score of creeds, and a hundred churches answer "NO." Why all this difference, confusion and division then?
+The answer can only be that men have not understood, or if having understood, are unwilling to do according to that which is written.
 Is there not a need then that God should speak again and make plain his will?
 The Book of Mormon comes as a revelation from God, teaching the same doctrine as the Bible, calling mankind to a belief in the simple truths of the gospel, and a perfect obedience to its ordinances.
-If men have not understood before, they are now without excuse, for this book has made clear and confirmed the truths of the Bible.
-It is a second witness, coming from another nation and bearing the same testimony of God and his truth.
+If men have not understood before, they are now without excuse. for this book has made clear and confirms the truths of the Bible.
+It is a second witness coming from www.LatterDayTruth.org another nation, and bearing the same testimony of God and his truth.
 From a religious standpoint the need of such a book is evident.

-Aside from doctrine and matters of organization, there are many prophecies and promises in the Bible that can not be fully understood from the Bible alone.
-Prophecies relating to the scattering and gathering of Israel, and many other subjects, are enlarged upon and made more clear by the Book of Mormon.
+Aside from doctrine and matters of organization, there are many prophecies and promises in the Bible that cannot be fully understood from the Bible alone.
+Prophecies relating to the scattering and gathering of Israel, and many other subjects enlarged upon and made more clear by the Book of Mormon.

-Of Importance to the Heathen
+(b) Of Importance to the Heathen.